chon8009/panorama-stitcher/README.md

 ![output](arthurout1.jpg?raw=true =250x)

-This is the output image.
-It has a pretty gnarly curvature because it's just being projected onto a plane.
+The output image is pretty gnarly because it's just being projected onto a plane.
 The cool way to do it is to use a non-planar projective space like a cylinder, but I didn't get that working yet.

 My main function is main.m